 I tried a good sample of spontaneous vegetables when I was in Puglia.
 Admittedly, “spontaneous vegetables” is a little lost in translation – native English speakers will be more commonly familiar with the notion of wild vegetables – but the concept is still the same.
 The slow food movement has resulted in a number of agritourism restaurants where it’s possible to eat not just back-garden local but also wonderfully experimental dishes.

-In a world where we’ve gotten used to farming standards that spray away the weeds and interloping vegetables that riddle crops, it was refreshing to see a chef take those items in his hands and ask himself, “what can I cook from this?”
-Of all the Puglia food, the spontaneous vegetables were the most adventurous and inspiring.
-From deep fried wild peppers to cardo spinoso (thistle), the menu served up was at least as inventive as mother nature, and the chef just as passionate; arguably more so.
+In a world where we’ve gotten used to farming standards that spray away the weeds and interloping vegetables that riddle crops, it was refreshing to see a chef take those items in his hands and ask himself, “What can I cook from this?”
+Of all the dishes, the spontaneous vegetables were the most adventurous and inspiring.
+From deep-fried wild peppers to cardo spinoso (thistle), the menu served up was at least as inventive as mother nature, and the chef was just as passionate; arguably more so.